 Finally, Mark works on waste management and energy development on a regional and local level, supported a number of local authorities with their waste collection and disposal services, including recently:

 - Modelling of waste flow and cost impacts of policy interventions to reach target recycling rates;

-- A strategic review of waste disposal arrangements for a public sector client in the context of a partnership structure;
+- A strategic review of waste disposal arrangements for a public sector client in the context of a partnership structure; and,

-At a local level, Mark has managed a project conducting a feasibility study to support the development of an innovative energy facility in Bristol.
+- A feasibility study to support the development of an innovative energy facility in Bristol.

 Mark has a cross-disciplinary background incorporating sustainability consultancy, mathematics training, community energy and democracy consultancy.
 Mark was a founder director of Bristol Energy Cooperative and won a Nesta/ODI Open Data Challenge prize for “Community Energy Manager”, an innovative business idea applying open data to support communities develop energy efficiency data and projects in their neighbourhoods.

 Mark has a Double 1st in Mathematics from Queens College, Cambridge, and has a Masters in Leadership for Sustainable Development from Forum for the Future and Middlesex University.